MWGitHub/spotbrowse/README.md

 * Browse artists while preview continues playing
 * Return to the currently playing artist

+###Usage
+To build the project run the following script in the cloned directory:
+`./build.sh`

+To watch for changes and automatically build run this command in the cloned directory:
+`./watch.sh`

+Open index.html in the browser to see the page.

 ###TODO
 - [ ] Allow navigation history for back and forward
 - [ ] Add query information to start at different artists and tracks